MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **appcenter-analytics** and **appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **appcenter** provides general purpose App Center [APIs](../other-apis/react-native.md), useful for multiple services.

 ### 3.1 Integrate the SDK automatically

+> [!NOTE]
+> If you have your React modules linked using relative path inside your Podfile but not referenced in the project, the linking script will fail because it links App Center using static pod versions.
+You will either have to follow the steps from the [React Native troubleshooting section](~/sdk/troubleshooting/react-native.md#reactrctdefinesh-file-not-found) if you have already run the linking script, or [link it yourself](#32-ios-only-integrate-the-ios-sdk-without-react-native-link)

 1. Link the plugins to the React Native app by using the react-native link command.